Featuring: Susan Milligan | Director, Patient Experience

 Engagement surveys are an easy way to check the pulse of a team and learn more about the key drivers of your employees’ satisfaction.
 Consider using short quarterly surveys, or a larger biannual or annual survey to prevent survey fatigue and provide enough time to respond to results.

-Surveys are meant to evoke discussion, invite improvement and foster collaboration, so without follow-through and commitment to action, surveys can fall short.
+Surveys are meant to evoke discussion, invite improvement and foster collaboration.
+Without follow-through and commitment to action, surveys can fall short.
 Leaders must understand the importance of spending time with their team members and learning what is important to them.
 One of the best things a leader can do is ask open-ended questions to maintain a clear understanding of their team’s needs, the effectiveness of interventions and additional methods to improve engagement.

 Establish an Employee Advisory Group (EAG).